 A hung parliament most commonly follows a general election in which no party wins a majority.
-However, hung parliaments can also occur between general elections if the government loses its majority as a result of MPs defecting to other parties, or by-election defeats following resignations, deaths, expulsions from Parliament or MPs being recalled by their constituents.
+However, hung parliaments can also occur between general elections if the government loses its majority.
+This might happen as a result of MPs defecting to other parties or because of by-election defeats following resignations, deaths, expulsions from parliament or MPs being recalled by their constituents.

 With no parties holding a majority following the 2010 election, Gordon Brown, the incumbent prime minister, attempted to form a coalition with the Liberal Democrat Party.
 After five days of talks between the three main parties, it became clear that the Lib Dems would rather form a coalition with the Conservatives than Labour.
-Brown tendered his resignation to the Queen and the Conservative–Liberal Democrat coalition governed for the whole of the 2010–15 Parliament.
+Brown tendered his resignation to Queen Elizabeth II and the Conservative–Liberal Democrat coalition governed for the whole of the 2010–15 parliament.

-There are 650 MPs elected to the House of Commons, which makes a nominal majority of 326.
+There are 650 MPs elected to the House of Commons, meaning that a simple seat majority would be 326.
 However, for various reasons some of these MPs don’t usually take part in parliamentary votes, making the number required for a majority smaller.